NMan1/Rainbow-Six-Cheat/README.md

 - **If your going to use this its not ready to paste, you'll need to setup a MySql database, preferably from Microsofts Azure service (ez and cheap).**
      - Once thats done fill in your cridentials in the login.cpp file, and now you should have a working loader (make sure to set-up the tables correctly in the db).
+     - The program will crash if ran without a database (hence why I only added the cheat menu picture and not the loader since I deleted the database)

  <img src="https://i.imgur.com/yGL0VvV.png"/>